 In order to be eligible to register for this program, candidates must:

 - Have 1950* hours working in a dedicated IR environment within the three (3) years preceding registration into this program.
+Download the verification form here and upload the completed form during registration.

 - Have successfully completed IR1 with a minimum mark of 75% on the final examination.